 Primarily focused on fixed wiring and electrical accessories in workplaces and homes, electrical and non-electrical work practices, and unlicensed electrical work.
 Additionally, options for expanding the coverage of safety switches will be explored to improve the safety of electrical installations.

 This area includes the supply industry infrastructure, equipment utilised, and workforce and work practices, with a particular focus on where people either work too close to powerlines or accidentally come into contact with them.

 With the assistance and commitment of the ESO and its stakeholders, the strategies identified will have a positive effect on the lives of workers, their families and the community.

-As part of Queensland Treasury, under the Office of Industrial Relations (OIR), the Electrical Safety Office (ESO) organisational structure has been set up to deliver efficient electrical safety service delivery.
+As part of the Office of Industrial Relations (OIR), the Electrical Safety Office (ESO) organisational structure has been set up to deliver efficient electrical safety service delivery.
 The ESO conducts investigations into electrical incidents and complaints regarding installations, equipment or electrical work practices with respect to both workplaces and domestic premises.

 The Electrical Safety Office (ESO) provides information, education and training activities to assist industry employees and the community in reducing the risk of death and injury from electrical incidents.

 The Electrical Safety Office (ESO) is working to increase awareness of electrical safety and reduce the number of injuries, deaths, and property damage in Queensland through the dissemination of information, education, advertising and industry engagement.
 Such engagement has seen a significant reduction in electrical fatalities and incidents throughout the community and workplace.

 The Electrical Safety Board provides advice and makes recommendations to the Minister about policy, strategy and legislative arrangements for electrical safety.